-- 1) Responsible for picking up team folder. - 2) They are the point of contact for their Team regarding League business and for other Teams. - 3) Responsible for making their Team aware of League business, current season League schedule, and any updates made by the WPBA during the League season. - Responsible for handling and delivering the weekly League fee and completed score sheet to the designated 'money drop-off' Tavern(s) by noon on Friday. - If the designated Captain is unable to perform the above responsibility, on a League night or during the League season, another Team Member can be designated as the Team Representative.
+- 1) Responsible for picking up team folder. - 2) They are the point of contact for their Team regarding League business and for other Teams. - 3) Responsible for making their Team aware of League business, current season League schedule, and any updates made by the WPBA during the League season. - 4) Responsible for handling and delivering the weekly League fee and completed score sheet to the designated 'money drop-off' Tavern(s) by noon on Thursday.
+Sporties or Backstreet - 5) If the designated Captain is unable to perform the above responsibility, on a League night or during the League season, another Team Member can be designated as the Team Representative.